 DR TIM KEMBER

-Dr Tim Kember is a skilled Clinical Psychologist experienced in Cognitive Behaviour Therapy (CBT) and also compassion focused and narrative approaches.
+Dr Tim Kember is a Clinical Psychologist experienced in Cognitive Behaviour Therapy (CBT) and also compassion focused and narrative approaches.
 He is a fully trained EMDR therapist.
 He currently works in the NHS treating clients with post-traumatic stress disorder and other trauma related difficulties.
 Dr Kember has a specialist interest in PTSD.
 He has expertise in trauma focused therapy for clients with PTSD and other difficulties related to traumatic experiences, including childhood trauma.
 Dr Kember completed his doctorate in Clinical Psychology at University College London.
 He has since worked in specialist PTSD services and general adult service in the NHS.
 He has experience in teaching on postgraduate, MSc and Clinical Psychology Doctorate courses at a number of UK universities.
 He also has experience running teaching workshops for trauma counsellors in Sri Lanka.

 DR YASMIN PETHANIA